Into the Forest: Release

-The film premiered in the Special Presentation section at the 2015 Toronto International Film Festival on September 12, 2015.
-Shortly after, A24 and DirecTV Cinema acquired U.S. distribution rights to the film, it premiered on DirecTV before showing theaters.
+The film premiered in the Special Presentation section of the Toronto International Film Festival on September 12, 2015.
+Shortly thereafter, A24 and DirecTV Cinema acquired U.S. distribution rights to the film, it premiered on DirecTV before showing theaters.
 In December 2015, the film was announced as part of TIFF's annual Canada's Top Ten screening series of the ten best Canadian films of the year.
-It was released theatrically in 15 theaters in Canada on June 3, 2016 and in the United States on July 29.
+It was released theatrically in 15 theaters in Canada on June 3, 2016, and in the United States on July 29.

+Reception

+Box office

 The film played for one week in 15 theaters where it grossed nearly $10,000.

-Reception
+Critical response

 Into the Forest received generally positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 78%, based on 46 reviews, with an average rating of 6.8/10.
-The site's critical consensus reads, "Into the Forest grounds its familiar apocalyptic framework with a relatable look at the bond between two sisters, compellingly brought to life by [Elliot] Page and Evan Rachel Wood."
-On Metacritic, the film holds a score of 59 out of 100, based on 18 reviews, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating of 76% based on 51 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads, "Into the Forest grounds its familiar apocalyptic framework with a relatable look at the bond between two sisters, compellingly brought to life by [Elliot] Page and Evan Rachel Wood."
+On Metacritic, the film holds a score of 59 out of 100, based on 18 reviews, indicating "mixed or average" reviews.